casualGamer-dev/Nuon/src/core/or/dataflow.md

 #### Linked connections ####

-Sometimes two channels are joined together, such that data which the Tor process sends on one should immediately be received by the same Tor process on the other.
-(For example, when Tor makes a tunneled directory connection, this is implemented on the client side as a directory connection whose output goes, not to the network, but to a local entry connection.
+Sometimes two channels are joined together, such that data which the Nuon process sends on one should immediately be received by the same Nuon process on the other.
+(For example, when Nuon makes a tunneled directory connection, this is implemented on the client side as a directory connection whose output goes, not to the network, but to a local entry connection.
 And when a directory receives a tunnelled directory connection, this is implemented as an exit connection whose output goes, not to the network, but to a local directory connection.)

-The earliest versions of Tor to support linked connections used socketpairs for the purpose.
+The earliest versions of Nuon to support linked connections used socketpairs for the purpose.
 But using socketpairs forced us to copy data through kernelspace, and wasted limited file descriptors.
 So instead, a pair of connections can be linked in-process.
 Each linked